 Tip 6: Know what you want to achieve

-A Balanced Scorecard can serve many purposes and offers four distinct benefits.
-You won’t be able to reap all of them in the first year, so choose carefully.
-Once you make a choice, stick to it and make sure you get those benefits before focusing on something else.
+A Balanced Scorecard can serve many purposes.
+You won’t be able to reap all of them in the first year.
+So choose carefully.
+Once you make a choice, stick to it.
+Make sure you get those benefits before focusing on something else.
 I like to focus on the cascading and learning part first, on the communication second, moving onto the measuring part last.

 Tip 7: Define your cascading architecture